ZOLOFT (sertraline hydrochloride) by Viatris (2) is 12. First approved in 1991.

-ZOLOFT (sertraline hydrochloride) is a selective serotonin reuptake inhibitor (SSRI) approved in 1991 for depression and panic disorder.
-It works by blocking neuronal reuptake of serotonin in the CNS, potentiating serotonergic activity with minimal effects on norepinephrine and dopamine.
-The drug is available as an oral tablet with linear dose-proportional pharmacokinetics and a 26-hour half-life.
+Zoloft (sertraline hydrochloride) is an oral selective serotonin reuptake inhibitor (SSRI) approved in 1991 for depression, anxiety, OCD, PTSD, panic disorder, and other psychiatric conditions.
+It works by blocking neuronal reuptake of serotonin in the central nervous system, potentiating serotonergic activity with minimal effects on norepinephrine and dopamine receptors.

 12.1 Mechanism of Action Sertraline potentiates serotonergic activity in the central nervous system through inhibition of neuronal reuptake of serotonin (5-HT).
 12.2 Pharmacodynamics Studies at clinically relevant doses have demonstrated that sertraline blocks the uptake of serotonin into human…